How One Couple's Love Story Sparked Change In Their Community, Block By Block

 "The renovation of our own home became secondary to the renovation of our community," Sharon says.
 "There is such a blessing in the commitment that you and I have for each other.
 And I get great joy when that commitment manifests itself.
 Block by block, household by household."

-For Larry, it's become more meaningful than his previous work.
+For Larry, it has become more meaningful than his previous work.
 "I was renovating homes, but to take it deeper, to renovate communities — it's a purposeful life."

 Audio produced for Morning Edition by Aisha Turner and Afi Yellow-Duke.